skip to content

 Biography

 I am an anthropologist studying poverty, politics, and development in Dakar, Senegal.
-Having completed my PhD in the Department of Social Anthropology at the University of Cambridge, I am now a Research Associate and the new Knowledge Exchange and Funding Facilitator in the same department.
+Having completed my PhD in the Department of Social Anthropology at the University of Cambridge, I am now a Research Associate and the Knowledge Exchange and Funding Facilitator in the same department.
 Before studying for my PhD I also completed an MRes in Social Anthropology at Cambridge, an MSc in Social and Cultural Anthropology at University College London, and a BA in History at King’s College London.

 Research

-In my role as Knowledge Exchange and Funding Facilitator I will be supporting the life and work of the Social Anthropology department in all things related to public engagement, impact, and funding.
-My own main experience in this regard lies within fair access and public policy engagement.
+My own experience in this regard lies within fair access and public policy engagement.
 During my doctoral studies I worked for Trinity College’s access and outreach program as well as at The Brilliant Club, a charity that supports students from less advantaged backgrounds to access the most competitive universities, while my experience in public policy engagement centres around my PhD research on social protection and welfare.
+As part of my ongoing research on the eviction/resettlement of the site of my PhD research I am starting a collaborative project with two Dakar-based photographers aimed at contributing to the preservation of the memory of the place which will soon be demolished.
 In my new research on social housing, I am planning to integrate ‘action research’ with a Senegalese NGO which has a particular aim to make innovative and participative urban planning replicable within public policy in Senegal and beyond.

 Research interests